Water Main Break Leaves Streets Flooded And People Trapped At Home In Grand Crossing, And Neighbors Say City Crews Didn't Take Action For Hours

 “Our front door is blocked with water and the alley entrance way is blocked with water,” Chandler said.

 Even Terry himself couldn’t get to Chandler – they chatted from across the street on the phone.
-Her frustration revolves around just how long it is taking for city crews to respond.READ MORE: Cook County Sheriff's Officers Shoot, Wound Suspect They Were Tracking On Electronic Monitoring In South Shore
+Her frustration revolves around just how long it is taking for city crews to respond.READ MORE: Chicago Weather: Another Mild Day; Flurries, Snow Showers Possible

 The water main broke around 1 p.m.
 Wednesday.